The Tabard, Chiswick: Exterior

 The 3-storey block containing the stores, manager's house, and pub is built in red brick and roughcast, in Norman Shaw's British Queen Anne Revival (also called English Domestic Revival) style.
 The roofs are tiled.
 Of the seven bays on the front, facing Bath Road, three are for the stores and two each for the house, with recessed gables, and the pub.
 According to Historic England, the Bedford Park buildings were "highly influential" on later suburbs, and were "widely imitated" both across Britain and in the United States.
 The architectural historian Gavin Stamp comments that Victorian era pub architecture was a "vulgar trade", mainly a matter for specialist architects such as Shoebridge & Rising who for example designed the nearby Duke of Sussex, Acton Green, so that The Tabard and Norman Shaw formed an exception.
 Stamp saw it as significant that the pub's name evoked "Chaucer and Olde England", while the building looked nothing like "a contemporary gin palace".

 Pub

 The Tabard pub has an entrance porch with Tuscan columns; to either side are windows divided into many small panes.
 The roughcast first floor of the pub has a pair of projecting bow windows, with small round windows on either side; a third similar gable faces west.
 A cornice forms an overhang above the windows, topped by two tile-hung gables, each with five small mullioned windows.
 The architectural historian Nikolaus Pevsner described the Tabard as "especially attractive, with tile-hung gables and very original shallow-curved, completely glazed bay-windows".
-The swing sign was painted by Thomas Matthews Rooke, one of the artists resident in Bedford Park.
+The swing sign was painted in 1880 by Thomas Matthews Rooke, one of the artists resident in Bedford Park.
+The original sign was lost, but it was rediscovered during the 2016 refurbishment.

 The pub, depicted by Thomas Erat Harrison, was among the buildings celebrated in an 1882 illustrated book Bedford Park on the then-fashionable garden suburb.